AhmedOS/Shield/README.md

 # Dependencies
 #### CocoaPods:
+Open terminal, then change directory to project root directory and execute `pod init`.
+A pod file should be generated at project root directory, open it using a text editor and add these pods to it under `# Pods for Shield`:
 ```
 pod 'Alamofire'
 pod 'SwiftyJSON'
 pod 'CryptoSwift'
 ```
+Then save the file and close it.
+Now, execute `pod install` from terminal.
+After it finish, `Shield.xcworkspace` file should exist, open it and build then run the project from there.

 # Disclaimer
 Using this project in your "iOS Developer Nanodegree" will be considered as plagiarism, and it will lead to disqualifying you from the nanodegree.